Frequently Asked Questions

 News worthiness and influence on opinion of the content.
 The Media Ownership Monitor focuses on information that have an influence on how the national public perceives the world around them – an influence on opinion, attitudes, and behavior.
 Content should have a national focus, which excludes world-wide broadcasting news outlets that don’t target the national publics specifically (e.g. Al Jazeera).
 Media with specific thematic focus (music, sport), social networks, search engines and advertisement were excluded.

-The Media Ownership Monitor was developed as a generic methodology which can be universally applied – and potentially will be.
-Notwithstanding that media concentration trends are observable worldwide, implementation and analysis will first take place in developing countries.
-The Media Pluralism Monitor delivers complementary results for European member states (Link to MPM).
+The Media Ownership Monitor was developed as a generic methodology which can be universally applied.
+Notwithstanding that media concentration trends are observable in almost any country worldwide, implementation and analysis will first take place in developing countries.
+Another EU-funded project - the Media Pluralism Monitor (MPM), coordinated by the Centre for Media Pluralism and Freedom at the European University Institute in Florence - delivers complementary results for European member states and some accession countries.

-In the selection process, the country ranking in the World Press Freedom Index published by Reporters without Borders is a first important indicator for a problematic relation to media pluralism, media independence and transparency.
-A low ranking highlights which country being worth looking in depth into the risk of media ownership concentration.
+In the selection process, the country ranking in the World Press Freedom Index published by Reporters without Borders, is a first important indicator for deficiencies in media pluralism, media independence and transparency.
+A low ranking highlights which country might be worth looking in depth into the risk of media ownership concentration.

 2015: Cambodia, Colombia